-Immediately dealing with a dental emergency is vital.
-A lost tooth can sometimes be saved if a visit to an emergency dentist takes place within 30 minutes of being knocked out or broken.
-While waiting for your emergency dental appointment, important step can be taken to help you deal with your issue:
+Immediate attention to a dental emergency is vital.
+Sometimes a missing tooth can be saved if an emergency dentist is visited within 30 minutes of the tooth being knocked out or broken.
+While you’re waiting for your emergency dental appointment, there are important steps you can take to help you deal with your problem:

-- Toothaches – If possible, try to clean around the tooth thouroughly rinsing it with warm water.
-You can also try flossing gently to remove any trapped food.
-Use an anti-inflammatory pain killer such as Ibuprofen, if needed.
+- Toothaches: If possible, try to clean around the tooth well by rinsing it with warm water.
+You can also try gently flossing to remove any trapped food.
+Use an anti-inflammatory pain reliever like ibuprofen, if needed.

-- Loss of a tooth – If you loose a tooth, make sure to find it only touching the tooth on the top portion only because the lower root is susceptible to germs and bacterial infection.
-If you can, place the tooth back into the socket an bite down gently to hold the tooth in place, keeping the tooth secure while in route to the dentist.
-If you are unable to keep it in the socket you can put the tooth in some milk until you get to the dentist to try and save it.
+- Tooth loss: If you lose a tooth, make sure you find it only by touching the tooth on the top only because the bottom root is susceptible to germs and bacterial infections.
+If you can, place the tooth back in the socket and bite down gently to hold the tooth in place, keeping the tooth secure while you head to the dentist.
+If you can’t keep it in the socket, you can put the tooth in some milk until you get to the dentist to try to save it.

-- Infection or abscess – If you are suffering from a bacterial infection, discharge from an abcess might be present or a large amount of swelling.
-Our dentist might prescribe you antibiotics to clear up the infection.
-Sometimes, a cool ice pack on the affected area, can offer you some relief and bring down the swelling.
+- Infection or abscess: If you are suffering from a bacterial infection, there may be discharge from an abscess or a large amount of swelling.
+Our dentist may prescribe antibiotics to cure the infection.
+Sometimes a cold ice pack on the affected area can offer some relief and reduce swelling.

-- Bleeding from the mouth – Noticing a little bit of blood while you floss or brush is not always problematic.
-Severe bleeding as the result of trauma, on the other hand, constitutes an emergency and a dentist or emergency room must be seen as soon as possible.
-Gently biting down on sterile gauze can help reduce the bleeding until a dentist can resolve the issue.
-You can also try stopping the bleeding with a moist tea bag because it contains ingredients known to clot blood.
+- Bleeding gums: Noticing a little blood while flossing or brushing isn’t always a problem.
+Severe bleeding as a result of trauma, on the other hand, constitutes an emergency and should be seen by a dentist or the emergency room as soon as possible.
+Gently biting down on sterile gauze can help reduce bleeding until a dentist can fix the problem.
+You can also try to stop the bleeding with a wet tea bag because it contains ingredients that are known to coagulate the blood.

-- Lost filling – If you’ve lost a filling sugarless gum is a great way to seal the tooth until a dentist can be found.
+- Missing filling: If you have lost a filling, chewing sugar-free gum is a great way to seal the tooth until a dentist can be found.

-At Dentist Near Me in El Paso, TX we are committed to providing complete and personalized care to all of our patients.
-When you arrive at our East El Paso dental office, we will make every effort to help you relax and feel comfortable in our welcoming office before the procedure.
-Our urgent dentist in East El Paso ensures that your concerns are met appropriately and with absolute precision using the latest technology.
+At Dentist Near Me in El Paso, TX, we are committed to providing complete and personalized care to all of our patients.
+When you arrive at our East El Paso dental office, we will do our best to help you relax and feel comfortable in our cozy office before your procedure.
+Our East El Paso emergency dentist makes sure your concerns are taken care of properly and with absolute precision using the latest technology.

 Schedule a dental appointment today with our dental team by calling (915) 213-5480 or send us a message by filling out the form on this page.
-Our staff will get back to you as soon as possible and can answer any questions you have about dental emergencies, dental treatment, insurance or financial options available to our patients.
+Our staff will contact you as soon as possible and can answer any questions you have about dental emergencies, dental treatment, insurance, or financial options available to our patients.